As covered in Grasshopper's introduction to SMS compliance, the local number (10DLC) registration process has two primary objectives:

 Example of marketing keyword customer opt-in:

-- Website contains instructions that if the customer texts the keyword “CUPCAKE” to a specific number, they will sign up to receive information via text about special events and promotions at your bakery.
+- Website contains instructions that if the customer texts the keyword “CUPCAKE” to a specific number, they will sign up to receive updates about their orders via text.

 Some key considerations:

-- If using this keyword opt-in approach, you must explain how your customers find your phone number and marketing keyword, and provide a link in your registration form that reviewers can use to verify it
+- If using this keyword opt-in approach, you must explain how your customers find your phone number and marketing keyword, and provide a link or upload a screenshot in your registration form so reviewers can verify it.

-- On the page where you share your marketing keyword you must also clearly describe the message sender (your business), what kinds of messages customers are signing up for, the frequency they can expect, and how to opt-out in the future.
+- On the page where you share your marketing keyword you must also disclose: the message sender (your business), what kinds of messages customers are signing up for, the frequency they can expect, the disclaimer that messaging and data rates may apply, and how to opt-out or get help in the future.

 - You must link to your privacy policy on the page where your phone number and marketing keyword are listed.